 It works wonders!
 It’s bendable and has one side more sponge-like and one side with 220 grit sanding block.

-You can wet it and reuse it over and over.
+You can rinse it and reuse it over and over.
 Highly recommend it for wet distressing.

 #2 Furniture Paint Distressing Technique: Dry Distress